ysard/escapy/README.md

 ## Donations

-EscaPy is a project that took ~2 months of full-time work for its first version.
+EscaPy is a project that took ~2 months of full-time work and 12k+ lines including documentation & tests, for its first version.
 If it has been useful to you in any way and you would like to contribute to its development, please follow the link below, with all thanks :